tidymodels/recipes/tests/testthat/_snaps/rename_at.md

       Training data contained 150 data points and no incomplete rows.

       -- Operations
-      * Variable renaming for: Sepal.Length, Sepal.Width | Trained
+      * Variable renaming for: Sepal.Length and Sepal.Width | Trained